openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

 * `metadata_msg_send_duration_ns`: gnmic prometheus_write output metadata send duration in ns.
 * `input_queue_depth`: Number of gNMI messages waiting for a prometheus_write worker.
 * `input_queue_capacity`: Maximum number of gNMI messages that can wait for prometheus_write workers.
-* `input_messages_dropped_total`: Number of gNMI messages dropped before conversion.
-The `reason` label distinguishes a full queue from drops while shrinking the queue during an output update.
+* `input_backpressure_total`: Number of gNMI messages that had to wait for input queue capacity.
+* `input_backpressure_duration_seconds`: Time spent waiting for input queue capacity.

+`input-buffer-size` bounds the protobuf backlog before event conversion.
+Producers block when the queue is full and resume when a worker has capacity or their context is canceled.
+The value cannot be changed by a runtime output update; restart the output to resize it.
-`input-buffer-size` bounds the protobuf backlog before event conversion. `buffer-size` bounds the generated time-series backlog before Remote Write.
-These queues represent different stages and should be monitored independently.
-A non-zero `input_messages_dropped_total` means input exceeds the configured processing capacity even if HTTP Remote Write failure counters remain zero.
+`buffer-size` independently bounds the generated time-series backlog before Remote Write.